 Cigarette Tax

-Persons distributing or manufacturing cigarettes in New Mexico must be licensed by the New Mexico Taxation and Revenue Department (TRD).
+Persons distributing or manufacturing cigarettes in New Mexico must be licensed by the New Mexico Taxation and Revenue Department (Department).
 Only licensed distributors may buy New Mexico cigarette stamps and affix them to packages of cigarettes.
 Each location where the applicant distributes or manufactures cigarettes must hold a Department-issued license that is renewed annually.
 You must pay a license fee of $100 for each distributor’s or manufacturer’s license at the time of application.
 The license fee applies to every license issued or renewed.
 If we deny your license, we refund all fees.
 Members of an Indian nation, tribe, or pueblo who operate on the Indian nation, tribe, or pueblo of which they are a member are not required to be licensed.

 Whenever the cigarette tax is increased, a cigarette inventory tax is imposed on any distributor in possession of New Mexico cigarette stamps at the time of the increase, whether or not the stamps are affixed to packages.

 Members of an Indian nation, tribe, or pueblo that has enacted a cigarette tax that the department has determined is a qualifying tribal cigarette tax under Section 7-12-2 NMSA 1978 are eligible to receive cigarettes with affixed tax credit stamps.
 The listing of those members eligible to receive the tax credit stamp is found on the page Cigarette Tax Credit Stamp Listing.
-We deposit the revenues in the Tax Administration Suspense Fund and distribute them as follows:

 Cigarette Tax Forms and Documents